Jesscru/note-taker/README.md

   ## Usage

   One may use this note-taking app for any number of reasons; however, it is probably best used for short, reminder-style notes.
+To use it, the user just types the title and joining message into the input fields provided and clicks the save icon in the top right corner.
+When and if the user would like to delete a note, they can click the appropriate "x" icon to the right of the desired note.

   ## License